Table of Contents

-Essential gears required for diving and snorkelling can be bought or rented in the resort areas, especially where the diving and snorkelling are been done such as Hikkaduwa.
+Essential gears required for scuba diving in Sri Lanka and snorkelling can be bought or rented in the resort areas, especially where the diving and snorkelling are been done such as Hikkaduwa.
 There are many places in the resort areas renting essential items for diving, therefore it is advisable to check with several service providers to get the best price of the equipment.

 How do I book a scuba diving in Sri Lanka?

-There are many local tour operators providing snorkelling and diving tours on the island.
-There are mostly concentrated in the resort areas such as Hikkaduwa, Bentota, Unawatuna etc. The visitors are free to drop into these diving centres and they can book an activity continuously.
+There are many local tour operators providing packages for scuba diving in Sri Lanka and snorkelling.
+They are mostly concentrated in the resort areas such as Hikkaduwa, Bentota, Unawatuna etc. The visitors are free to drop into these diving centres and they can book an activity continuously.
 The guest has an online booking option with some of the service providers for diving and snorkelling.

-Usually, the diving or snorkelling tour offered as a package fulfilling all requirements for the activities such as the boat, instructor, equipment etc. Usually, the rates depend on the duration of the dive or snorkel.
+Usually, the scuba diving in Sri Lanka or snorkelling tour offered as a package fulfilling all requirements for the activities such as the boat, instructor, equipment etc. Usually, the rates depend on the duration of the dive or snorkel.
 Diving and snorkelling are started early morning and normally these tours are not offered in the evening as the high tide deteriorate the visibility in the offered.